RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Takeaway.md

     5. EPSS Percentiles
     6. Exploratory Data Analysis of their CVE data

-    Code and analysis is provided for 3 Risk Based Prioritization schemes to allow comparison and refinement: (TODO)

-    5. CVSS Temporal & Threat Metrics
-    6. CVSS Base Score Ratings with Exploitation Focus (TODO code and analysis for this)
-    7. SSVC Decision Trees

-    In both cases:

-    1. **These can be applied to your CVEs**
-    2. **Public data is used, but it can be easily augmented with commercial CTI.**

     !!! warning

         "The guidance here is highly opinionated and prescriptive and applied to a user context.